 Seymour’s soldiers destroyed much of Leith before marching on Edinburgh to kill and burn there.

-Safely ensconced behind the thick and protective walls of Stirling Castle, while English troops continued their destruction, was Mary of Guise, wife of the recently dead James V and mother to the infant Mary.
+Safely ensconced behind the thick and protective walls of Stirling Castle, while English troops continued their destruction, was Mary of Guise, mother of Mary, Queen of Scots and wife of the recently dead James V.

 Mary who came from one of France’s most noble families urgently appealed to the French king Henry II for help.
 Henry was desperate not to let Scotland fall to the English but in return for his help he demanded that Mary should marry his own son.

-James Hamilton, Scotland’s Regent also harboured thoughts of Mary marrying his own son.
+James Hamilton, Scotland’s Regent also harboured thoughts of Mary marrying his son.

 He was eventually persuaded by the French that Mary should leave for France and wed Francis the young Dauphin when she was old enough.